nathancrank/dotcom/_posts/2017-03-10-lego-sweeping-bot.md

 	post-image.html
 	image="2017-03-10-lsb-D394ECBA-F055-419D-A75A.jpg"
-	alt="Close up of about 12 dog hairs and some specs of dirt in the dirt tray." size="half"
+	alt="Close up of about 12 dog hairs and some specs of dirt in the dirt tray." imageSize="half"
 %}

 With that said, after driving around a while, it did pick up a bit of dirt and dog hair.
 It's not efficient, but it does technically work.

+This was only possible because LEGO built an incredible product that packs the power of a small development board, like an Arduino, into something anyone could use.
+Software for the NXT 2 feels like a relic of when it was initially offered, circa 2006, but it was clearly a well developed product at that point.
+It's easy to drop their action blocks onto the timeline and assemble some pretty powerful programs.
+The ability to select a few blocks from your entire program, then click one button and have them run on your NXT is something from which the Arduino could learn a trick or two.
+The software looks similar to a Scratch environment, but it definitely has its own take on the paradigm and is branded phenomally well.

 {% include
 	post-image.html
 	image="2017-03-10-lsb-1489196389257.png"
 	alt="A screenshot of the Lego Mindstorms software showing a portion of the program.
-Each action in the program is represented by a square thats been placed along a timeline that looks like a technic part." size="half"
+Each action in the program is represented by a square thats been placed along a timeline that looks like a technic part." imageSize="half"
 %}

 {% include
 	post-image.html
 	image="2017-03-10-lsb-1489196396462.jpeg"
-	alt="A screenshot of the inspector panel for an action within the Lego Mindstorms software." size="half"
+	alt="A screenshot of the inspector panel for an action within the Lego Mindstorms software." imageSize="half"
 %}

-This was only possible because LEGO built an incredible product that packs the power of a small development board, like an Arduino, into something anyone could use.
-Software for the NXT 2 feels like a relic of when it was initially offered, circa 2006, but it was clearly a well developed product at that point.
-It's easy to drop their action blocks onto the timeline and assemble some pretty powerful programs.
-The ability to select a few blocks from your entire program, then click one button and have them run on your NXT is something from which the Arduino could learn a trick or two.
-The software looks similar to a Scratch environment, but it definitely has its own take on the paradigm and is branded phenomally well.

 {% include
 	post-image.html